 For all your beauty advice…

-As always, thanks again for the great questions and keep them coming!
-Email me your questions for Q&A Monday to email@example.com
+Thanks for the great questions this week, keep them coming!
+Email me your questions for Q&A Monday to firstname.lastname@example.org

 You’ve Been Beautified!